top of page

 ABOUT SA Smart

-Between 2018 and 2040, 1.1 million new people will call San Antonio home.
+Between 2018 and 2040, 1.1 million new people will call the San Antonio area home.
 While this future creates many challenges, it also creates opportunities.
 One opportunity is to drive student learning through smart city challenges.
 Join us as we create learning opportunities for students rooted in the challenges faced by our city.

 What is SA Smart?